-All Faculty and Staff members are required to disclose any reports of sexual misconduct and disclosed student pregnancy to the Title IX Coordinator, and should not guarantee confidentiality.
+All Faculty and Staff members are required to disclose any reports of sexual misconduct to the Title IX Coordinator, and should not guarantee confidentiality.
 They will only share information as necessary with the Title IX Coordinator to investigate and/or seek a resolution.
 The people and departments listed above are best prepared to discuss the reporting process and options with you.